tonio73/dnnviewer/README.md

 # Deep Neural Network viewer

-A **dashboard to inspect deep neural network models**, providing interactive view on the layer and unit weights and gradients, as well as activation maps.
+## A dashboard to inspect deep neural network models

+**DNN Viewer** is providing interactive view on the layer and unit weights and gradients, as well as activation maps.

+**DNN Viewer** is distinctive to existing tools since it is linking architecture, parameters and performance.

-Current version is targeted at the **image classification**.
+Current version is targeted at the **classification** task.
 However, coming version will target more diverse tasks.

 This project is for learning and teaching purpose, do not try to display a network with hundreds of layers.